kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 This system generates a list of points outlining a path and gives the necessary motor control signals to the wheel to drive along the path.
 It also takes in localization information to adjust the path as needed if it begins to wander.
-When the robot finishes mining the top layer of BP-1, the robot is rotated to dump the BP-1 off to the side and out of the way of the path to the hopper.
-The navigation system handles rotating the robot 90 degrees from the hole and back.
 The navigation system also handles getting the robot unstuck if it happens to get caught on an obstacle.

 .. figure:: ./Navigation.png